 It’s not just British frame builders that are bringing steel back into fashion, there has been a similar increase in popularity over in the US too.
 Independent Fabrication was founded in 1995 out of the ashes of mountain bike company Fat City Cycles, and now offers a range of steel road bikes.
 This one, the Club Racer is a traditional road bike with all the fitments for light touring, making it an ideal winter bike, commuter or Audax choice.
 It’s available with disc brakes as well.

 The Roadhouse is Canadian company Kona’s classic steel road bike, with a Reynolds 853 tubeset and thru-axles front and rear - making it one of the few steel road bikes with thru-axles we’ve ever come across.
-For 2017 it's had a bit of a price hike (okay, a lot of a price hike) to fund a glorious polished and lacquered finish that shows off the fillet-brazed joints.
+Another unusual feature is the fillet-brazed joints, though for 2018 they're somewhat hidden under glorious orange paint.
 A tapered head tube and carbon fibre fork beefs up front-end stiffness and it’s bang up to date with flat mount disc tabs and, of course, it has mudguard mounts.

 New Brit brand Mason debuted with two frames, and chose Columbus Spirit and Life tubes for its Resolution.
 There’s nothing much traditional about this bike, with internal cable routing, disc brakes and space for 28mm tyres and mudguards.